Skip to main content

 Rollback

-This guide describes how to revert upgrades of TDP Kubernetes components, via Helm or ArgoCD.
-Rollback lets you quickly restore a previous version after failures or unexpected behavior following an upgrade.
+This guide describes the procedures for rolling back updates to TDP Kubernetes components, both via Helm and via ArgoCD.
+Rollback allows you to quickly restore a previous version in case of crashes or unexpected behavior after an update.

 Attention

-Before any rollback, back up persistent data.
-Depending on the component, a rollback can cause data loss if schema migrations are incompatible with earlier versions.
+Before performing any rollback, back up the persistent data.
+Depending on the component, a rollback can cause data loss if schema migrations are backwards incompatible.

-Before starting rollback, protect persistent data by creating PVC snapshots.
+Before starting rollback, protect persistent data by creating snapshots of PVCs.

 Terminal input